tispessotto/Cafe-Wifi-API/README.md

 has_wifi - True/False, 0/1 or yes/no\
 has_sockets - True/False, 0/1 or yes/no\
 can_take_calls - True/False, 0/1 or yes/no\
-coffee_price - coffee price\n
+coffee_price - coffee price
 #####
 PATCH -Update a Coffee Price\
-Use the /update-price/<cafe-id> route to update the coffee price in a cafe\n Params:\
+Use the /update-price/<cafe-id> route to update the coffee price in a cafe\
+Params:\
 new_price - the updated price
 #####